kibuchijw/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 	* Must show all processes, for all users, including those which might not have a TTY
 	* Display in a user-oriented format
 	* Show process hierachy
+### 2. Show your Bash PID
+* Using the command in `1. list your process`, write a Bash script that displays lines containing the `bash` word.